Felipe Sánchez

-Felipe Sánchez (born 7 April 2004) is an Argentine professional footballer who plays as a centre-back for German club Schalke 04.
+Felipe Sánchez (born 7 April 2004) is an Argentine professional footballer who plays as a centre-back for Liga MX club Santos Laguna, on loan from club Schalke 04.

-Club career
+Career

 Gimnasia LP

 Sánchez joined the youth team of Gimnasia LP in 2021.
 He made his professional debut for the club in a Copa Argentina match on 22 February 2023, which was lost on penalties against Excursionistas.
 He signed his first professional contract on 13 March 2023.

 Schalke 04

-During the summer of 2024, Felipe Sanchez was wanted by Atalanta and Valencia.
-But on 9 July 2024, German club Schalke 04 announced that they had signed Sánchez until 30 June 2028.
+During the summer of 2024, Felipe Sanchez was scouted and attracted interest by both Italian Serie A club Atalanta and Spanish La Liga club Valencia.
+But on 9 July 2024, German 2.
+Bundesliga club Schalke 04 announced that they had signed Sánchez until 30 June 2028.

+Loan to Santos Laguna

+On 5 July 2026, Sánchez was loaned for a year to Mexican Liga MX club Santos Laguna.